Wow! Last day of the month and finally doing another Blog! At last the wheels of Tiki Tourer are moving!! Feels so good!!

 More bumpy roads and we decided to stay at a free camp, the Ceratodus Rest Area on the Burnett River.

-Burnett River Only 11km from Eidsvold, quite pleasant flat grassy circular rest area, easy access and plenty of room to park.
+Only 11km from Eidsvold, quite pleasant flat grassy circular rest area, easy access and plenty of room to park.
 It wasn’t flash but there was covered picnic tables, free Barbecue, flushing toilets and a water tank but a sign says that the water is not suitable for drinking.
 Rubbish bins are also provided and dogs are welcome too.
 The sites are suitable for all sized caravans and motorhomes and there is a maximum stay of 20 hours.
 The site is also home to some historical information and the relocated old Ceratodus railway station.

-Next morning it was off to Oakhurst (just out of Maryborough) to stay with Gavin & Vanessa, stopping off at Gayndah which is on the Burnett River and the Burnett Highway Gayndahpasses through the town.
+Next morning it was off to Oakhurst (just out of Maryborough) to stay with Gavin & Vanessa, stopping off at Gayndah which is on the Burnett River and the Burnett Highway passes through the town.
 Gayndah, in the Capricorn region, is one of Queensland’s oldest towns.
 Founded in 1849, it was once competing with Brisbane and Ipswich to be the state’s capital.
 Main Street’s heritage buildings and landscaped gardens illustrate the long history of the town, which is now central to a rich citrus-growing industry.

 Gavin & Vanessa have a lovely spot of 9 acres we think it is.
 The GPS tried to send us down some wild roads but after phoning them we finally found our way.